aCandidMind/rescue-portfolio/readme.txt

 = Should I display the portfolio with a shortcode? =

 Yep, you should use the [rescue_portfolio] shortcode in a full width page.

+= Can I filter the included images to only those of a certain filter? =

+Just append filter=MY_SLUG to the shortcode.
+Like this [rescue_portfolio filter=MY_SLUG].
+Currently only one filter can be chosen.

 = Where can I check out other themes and plugins by Rescue Themes? =